 Alcoholics Anonymous Meetings

-The local chapter meets Monday through Saturday 6pm-7pm at the Red Cross Building across from the airport runway, Saturday and Sunday 8:30am-9:30am at Mullet Bay Beach at the picnic tables under the Heineken tent, Tuesday, Thursday, and Friday 8:30am-9:30am at Kim Sha Beach in Simpson Bay directly behind new Greenhouse (formerly Picante) Restaurant.
-Call 599 552-2120 or 544 3203 to confirm the latest information.
+The local chapter meets Monday through Sunday 6pm-7pm at the Red Cross Building across from the airport runway.
+They also meet Saturday and Sunday 8:30am-9:30am at Mullet Bay Beach near the restaurant.
+Call 721 520 2320 to confirm the latest information.

 Back to the list